The

 Now

-logically, if the dragon is responsible for the leopard
+logically, if the dragon is responsible for the sea

 beast's activities, it is also responsible for the